arbor-sim/arbor/doc/dev/sde.rst

 Normal Distribution
 -------------------

-The generated random numbers must then be transformed into standard normally distributed values.
+The generated random numbers :math:`Z_i` must then be transformed into standard normally distributed values :math:`X_i`.
 There exist a number of different algorithms, however, we use the Box-Muller transform because it requires exactly 2 independent uniformly distributed values to generate 2 independent normally distributed values.
 Other methods, such as the Ziggurat algorithm, use rejection sampling which may unevenly exhaust our cache and make parallelization more difficult.

+For the Euler-Maruyama solver we need normal random numbers with variance :math:`\sigma = \Delta t`.
+Thus, we scale the generated random number accordingly, :math:`\Delta W_{i} = \sqrt{\Delta t} X_i`.